WSU-kduncan/ceg3120-cicd-dcronauer/README-CD.md

   - This sets up SSH to work from my house, WSU and local network
   - We allow HTTP, since our webserver will be serving HTTP website, we allow all IPs to request
   - Webhook uses port 9000 by default.
 We will add here.
+  - If I wanted to be ultra snazy rather than out of time and exhausted from work and school I would have added all ip's that dockerhub would have sent out for port 9000.

 ## Docker Setup EC2 on Ubuntu